LangLangBart/boonGUI/.github/README.md

 brew install vale
 ```

-1. Run `vale sync` to get all the dependencies and `vale .` to display warnings/erros for all defined cases in the [.vale.ini](../.vale.ini) file.
+2. Run `vale sync` to get all the dependencies and `vale .` to display warnings/erros for all defined cases in the [.vale.ini](../.vale.ini) file.

-* Compared to ESLint, Vale doesn't have a way to auto fix issues at the moment, this has to be done manually.
+* Unlike ESLint, Vale doesn't have a way to auto fix issues at the moment, this must be done manually.
 * An optional installation of the [Vale extension](https://marketplace.visualstudio.com/items?itemName=errata-ai.vale-server) to display warnings and errors at once.